Learn how easy it is to make pumpkin puree at home using a fresh pumpkin squash.

 - Meal – it makes a delicious bowl of food for babies!

-This homemade pumpkin puree, whatever the method you choose, is freezer-safe and perfect to meal prep some delicious pumpkin purees for later in the year.
+This homemade pumpkin puree, whatever the method you choose, is freezer-safe and perfect for meal prep some delicious pumpkin purees for later in the year.

 Freeze in an airtight container or in ice cube trays for baby pumpkin puree.